-Although there is no bad food there are only bad diets, some types of food are better for us than other types.
+Although there is no bad food there are only bad diets, some types of food are better for us than others.

-If you would like to check how nutrient dense your favourite ingredients are, please follow this link but here, straight away there is a short list of food we should eat more:
+If you would like to check how nutrient-dense your favourite ingredients are, please follow this link.
+And here, straight away, there is a list of food that will help us in eating healthy:

 So we should eat (much) less of them and at the same time we should reduce consumption of the following (DGA 2010):